 Service Description: Overview of Program Beeline Bus is a deviated flex route service that began service in November 2018.
 Operated by the Payson Senior Center, the Beeline Bus is a general public service with two routes: the Blue Route serving Payson north and south and the Red Route serving East Payson and Star Valley.
 A fleet of three vehicles provide service.
 Each route operates with one vehicle, with the third as a backup.
 The buses provide service to major destinations along both routes, Service Type: Public Deviated Flex Route and First Mile/Last Mile Services such as Banner Hospital, Mazatzal Casino, post office, library, Walmart, Bashas, Safeway, Senior Center, public parks, schools and numerous job sites.
 Deviated service is available up to 1⁄4 mile and requires a 24-hour notice.
 There is Service Area: Payson/Star Valley an extra charge for this service.
 Cost is \$1 per ride for the general public.
 Seniors and Youth can ride for \$0.50/ride.
 Hours of operation are Monday through Friday, 6:30 am to 5:30 pm.
 Applicant Status: Non-Profit New in 2020 is the Beeline Connections.
 It is a first mile - last mile service that provides assistance to riders who Major Funding Source: 5311 Funding have difficulty making it to the nearest bus stop.
-Annual Date Year: 2020/2021 Annual Trips: 4,500 Annual Miles: 25,000 For more information : Visit Beeline Bus at www.BeelineBuse.info Annual Hours: 3,302 Vehicle Inventory: 3 Current Coordination/Needs: -

-The Payson Senior Center (PSC) is operating the Beeline bus as a "pilot system" for the Payson/Star Valley areas.
-It is the goal of PSC to operate for at least two (2) years and then turn the system over to another entity for permanent administration.
-The Payson Senior Center is participating with other Gila County agencies in the Gila County Transit Governance Study, which is currently underway.
+Annual Date Year: 2020/2021 Approximately 140 meals are delivered each day, for the Meals on Wheels Program.
+Annual Trips: 4,500 Annual Miles: 25,000 For more information: Visit Beeline Bus at www.BeelineBus.info Annual Hours: 3,302 Vehicle Inventory: 4 Convert Constitution (No. 1- - Current Coordination/Needs: The Payson Senior Center (PSC) is operating the Beeline bus as a "pilot system" for the Payson/Star Valley areas. years and then turn the system over to another entity for permanent administration.
+The Payson Senior Center is p Gila County Transit Governance Study, which is currently underway.